Belonging was exhibited at Westquay Shopping Centre on Thursday 17 – Sunday 20 December 2020.

-Walking through the installation, visitors will be immersed in a site of Belonging, surrounded by long, tall, banners hanging from the ceiling.
-The banners feature beautiful, intricate drawings carefully printed on colourful fabric, and will hang down the walls and from the central gazebo that visitors will walk around.
-There will also be streamers of paper boats, postcards, poems, recipes and stories linked together, hanging all along the walls that visitors can stop and read.
+Walking through the installation, visitors were immersed in a site of Belonging, surrounded by long, tall, banners hanging from the ceiling.
+The banners featured beautiful, intricate drawings carefully printed on colourful fabric which hung down the walls and from the central gazebo that visitors walked around.
+There were also streamers of paper boats, postcards, poems, recipes and stories linked together, hanging all along the walls that visitors stopped to read.

 Visitors enjoying the installation